 I’ll tell you right now - I’ve had some amazing conversations with clients.
 It’s incredible how quickly you can connect with someone.
 However, that’s not always the case.
 Who you get as a client can be hit or miss, especially if you’re in a street shop.
 But I have a few tricks and tips on getting more clients you love (keep reading!).

 My Favorite (and Least Favorite) Types of Clients

 While I try to do my best on every client that walks in the door, there is a clear distinction between “good” and “bad” clients.

 ...Have Money.
 They spend more on their tattoos - and they’re willing to do so because they respect your art and your time.
 They come back for new pieces regularly, and like larger tattoos.

 ...Have Good Skin.
 Younger women tend to have the best skin, as they’re more likely to regularly moisturize and care for their skin.

 Now, I’m looking at this pretty clinically.
 I have plenty of older clients that I absolutely love talking to.
 But their skin is harder to work with because it’s thinner and more delicate.
 And while I’ve really enjoyed some walk-in flash pieces, they cost way less than a custom sleeve, which makes me less money.

 The WORST Clients...

 ...Bring Their Kids.
-When clients bring in their kids or babies, I sort of cringe.
+When clients bring in their young family members, kids, or babies, I sort of cringe.
 Because now I feel responsible to keep them safe and out of trouble in a place absolutely teeming with sharp objects.

 ...Haggle Over Price.
 When people try to get you to lower your prices significantly because they can “get it cheaper at the other place,” it shows that they don’t really value your work or what you do.